henrypoydar/chronic_duration/README.md

     >> ChronicDuration.parse('4 elephants and 3 Astroids')
     ChronicDuration::DurationParseError: An invalid word "elephants" was used in the string to be parsed.

+## Contributing

+Fork and pull request after your specs are green.
+Add your handle to the list below.

 ## Contributors